CaptainX3/CW-Playable-Subs/Readme.md

 * STEP 7: You're done.
 Run the game and enjoy all of the new stuff!

 ---
+## First Time Installation (Development Version)

+* STEP 1: Click the green "Clone or Download" button that you see at the top of this page.

+* STEP 2: Click the "Download ZIP" option.

+* STEP 3: Double click on the ZIP file to open it.
+Inside you'll see a single folder called **CW-Playable-Subs-0-master-release**.
+Click on this folder to open it.

+* STEP 4: Now you'll see two files in the window - Readme.md and an **override** folder.
+You want to extract **ONLY the override folder** to your desktop or wherever you can easily access it.

+* STEP 5: On your computer, navigate to the following directory: **C:\Program Files (x86)\Steam\SteamApps\common\Cold Waters\ColdWaters_Data\StreamingAssets**.
+In this directory you should see only a single folder called **default**

+* STEP 6: Drag the **override** folder you just extracted into this directory, so that now you see two folders, **default** and **override**.

+* STEP 7: You're done.
+Run the game and enjoy all of the new stuff!

+---
 ## Updating The Mod

-* STEP 1: Follow STEPS 1 thru 4 from above.
+* STEP 1: Follow STEPS 1 thru 4 for whichever version you want to download (Development or Release).

 * STEP 2: On your computer, navigate to the following directory: **C:\Program Files (x86)\Steam\SteamApps\common\Cold Waters\ColdWaters_Data\StreamingAssets**.
 In this directory you should see two folders, **default** and **override**.

-* STEP 3: DELETE the **override** folder completely so that only the **default** folder is left.
-DO NOT drag your new override folder and overwrite the old one - you WILL get major bugs this way!
+* STEP 3: DELETE the **override** folder completely so that only the **default** folder is left. **DO NOT drag your new override folder and overwrite the old one - you WILL get major bugs this way!**

 * STEP 4: Drag the **override** folder you extracted into this directory.